i-am-Els/OpenGLRenderEngineCodeClone/README.md

 # OpenGLRenderEngineClone

-This repository houses an OpenGL rendering engine clone developed for educational purposes, focusing on learning Modern OpenGL, GLSL, and the render pipeline.
+This repository houses an OpenGL rendering engine clone developed while focusing on learning Modern OpenGL, GLSL, and the render pipeline.

 ## Description

-The project aims to provide a comprehensive understanding of rendering engines, employing Modern OpenGL and GLSL.
-It serves as an educational resource for individuals interested in learning about graphics programming and render pipelines.
+The project aims to implement a rendering engine, employing Modern OpenGL and GLSL.
+It serves as an avenue for learning about graphics programming and render pipelines.

 ## Dependencies